IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/elasticsearch/README.md

       ibmcloud cr namespace-add <your_namespace>
       ```

-10. Add the IBM Cloud Databases for PostgreSQL service to your cluster.
+10. Add the IBM Cloud Databases for Elasticsearch service to your cluster.

       ```shell
-      ibmcloud ks cluster-service-bind <your_cluster_name> default example-psql
+      ibmcloud ks cluster-service-bind <your_cluster_name> default example-elasticsearch
       ```

 11. Verify that the Kubernetes secret was create in your cluster namespace.
 Kubernetes uses secrets to store confidential information like the IBM Cloud Identity and Access Management (IAM) API key and the URL that the container uses to gain access.
-Running the following command, you'll get the API key for accessing the instance of your Databases for PostgreSQL service that's provisioned in your account.
+Running the following command, you'll get the API key for accessing the instance of your Databases for Elasticsearch service that's provisioned in your account.

       ```shell
       kubectl get secrets --namespace=default
       ```

-    **Note**: save the name of the secret that was generated when you bound `example-psql` to your Kubernetes service.
+    **Note**: save the name of the secret that was generated when you bound `example-elasticsearch` to your Kubernetes service.

 12. Clone the app to your local environment from your terminal using the following command:

       ```shell
-      git clone git@github.com:aa7955/clouddatabases-postgresql-helloworld-nodejs.git
+      git clone git@github.com:aa7955/clouddatabases-elasticsearch-helloworld-nodejs.git
       ```

 13. `cd` into this newly created directory.
 The code for connecting to the service, and reading from and updating the database can be found in `server.js`.
 See [Code Structure](#code-structure) and the code comments for information on the app's functions.
 There's also a `public` directory, which contains the html, style sheets and JavaScript for the web app.
 But, to get the application working, we'll first need to push the Docker image of this application to our IBM Cloud Container Registry.

 14. Build and push the application's Docker image to your IBM Cloud Container Registry.
-We're calling this container `icdpg`.
+We're calling this container `icdes`.

     ```shell
-    ibmcloud cr build -t registry.<your-region>.bluemix.net/<namespace>/icdpg .
+    ibmcloud cr build -t registry.<your-region>.bluemix.net/<namespace>/icdes .
     ```

     After it's built, you can view the image in container registry using: